Canardoux/flutter_sound/doc/pages/flutter-sound/examples/multi_playback.md

 {% include image.html file="examples/multi_playback.png" %}

-This is a very example doing several playbacks at the same time.
+This is a simple example doing several playbacks at the same time.

 This example shows also :
 - The Pause/Resume feature.